 Yesterday the government adopted decisions to declare wpd a strategic investor for the 415 MW wind farm and EFT for the 80 MW solar photovoltaic facility without state incentives, Andonov said during the RES Serbia 2021 conference today in Belgrade.

-The government is currently assessing several other renewable energy projects, together worth between EUR 2 billion and EUR 3 billion.
+The government is currently assessing several other renewable energy projects, worth between EUR 2 billion and EUR 3 billion in total.

 Investors will not receive state incentives